dekorateio/dekorate/readme.md

     dekorate.openshift.name=doc-example

-**IMPORTANT:** All examples of `application.properties` demostrated in the [Kubernetes](#kubernetes) section can be applied here, by replacing the prefix `dekorate.kubernetes` with `dekorate.openshift`.
+**IMPORTANT:** All examples of `application.properties` demonstrated in the [Kubernetes](#kubernetes) section can be applied here, by replacing the prefix `dekorate.kubernetes` with `dekorate.openshift`.

 The generated `BuildConfig` will be a binary config.
 The actual build can be triggered from the command line with something like:

     oc start-build doc-example --from-dir=./target --follow

-**NOTE:** In the example above we explicitly set a name for our application, and we refernced that name from the cli.
+**NOTE:** In the example above we explicitly set a name for our application, and we referenced that name from the cli.
 If the name was implicitly created the user would have to figure the name out before triggering the build.
 This could be done either by `oc get bc` or by knowing the conventions used to read names from build tool config (e.g. if maven then name the artifactId).